samihere2018/samihere2018.github.io/_publications/2015-10-01-paper-title-number-3.md

 citation: 'S. Amihere, Y. Ren, W. Geng, and S. Zhao, A new boundary condition for the nonlinear Poisson-Boltzmann equation in electrostatic analysis of proteins, Journal of Computational Physics, 528, 113844, (2025).'
 ---

-Published in the Jornal of Computational Physics
+Published in the Journal of Computational Physics